moejoe1996/github-demo/Git_complete_guide.md

-    `git clone <url>`: clone repository in a directory `git status`: shows the status of the current git project `git add <file>`: adds a file to be tracked by git (stages the file) `git commit -m "<Messages>"`: Commits all of the files in the staging area `git push origin master`: sends the commited files to the remote repository.
+    `git clone <url>`: clone repository in a directory `git status`: shows the status of the current git project `git add <file>`: adds a file to be tracked by git (stages the file) `git add -A`: will add and update any changes to the working directory `git commit -m "<Messages>"`: Commits all of the files in the staging area `git push origin master`: sends the commited files to the remote repository.
     `git pull origin master`: pulls every change from the remote repository to local.